orbitsdev/lucyapp/COORDINATOR_ROLE.md

 ## Color Scheme and UI Elements

-The Coordinator interface uses a deep blue color scheme (#1a237e) to visually distinguish it from other roles:
+The Coordinator interface uses a deep red color scheme (#d32f2f) to visually distinguish it from other roles:

 ```
-Primary Color: #1a237e (Deep Blue)
+Primary Color: #d32f2f (Red)
-Secondary Color: #534bae
+Secondary Color: #ff6659
 Text on Primary: #ffffff
-Accent Color: #ff9100
+Accent Color: #9a0007
 ```

 This color scheme is applied consistently across all Coordinator screens to provide a cohesive and recognizable experience.